PLEASE, NOTE:

 2. FEES

-All consular fees are posted on this page of our website
+All consular fees, including for applications for citizenship, are posted on this page of our website.

 Please, note that as of January 11, 2024, the Convention on the Apostille has entered into force in Canada.
-The Consulate will keep legalizing documents mentioned above for a limited period of time, only for citizenship applicants who have already booked their appointment or who have already obtained their Canadian civil registry documents prior to January 11, 2024.
-New Citizenship applicants should apply for an Apostille, issued by the relevant Canadian Authorities.
+New Citizenship applicants must apply for an Apostille, issued by the relevant Canadian Authorities.
 Please, click here to know more about the Apostille.

 3. ELIGIBILITY